 Gaijin Cowgirl by Jame DiBiasio is a high octane adventure introducing Val Benson, flaky Tokyo hostess and utterly unreliable protagonist who stumbles across a map to one of the greatest treasures lost in World War II.

 "Mindfulness and Murder" as e-book and paperback

 The first of three Father Ananda Mysteries we have published so far follows our hero, a Buddhist monk, as he solves the mysterious murder of a young boy in a monastery in the heart of Bangkok.

 Mindfulness and Murder is now a feature film.

 "The Devil's Road to Kathmandu" translated to Spanish

-The Devil's Road to Kathmandu is available both as ebook and paperback.
+The English language edition of The Devil's Road to Kathmandu is available both as ebook and paperback with Crime Wave Press.